Puppet-Finland/vagrant-files/README.md

 # Configuring vagrant-files

-To configure Vagrant do
+To configure Vagrant edit .env in a provider-specific directory, e.g.

-    $ cd vagrant-files/vagrant
+    $ cd vagrant-files/ec2
     $ cp env.sample .env
     $ nano .env

-Customize .env to your liking - many of the parameters are provider-specific, so you don't need to fill in everything.
-All parameters can be overridden on the command-line.
+Customize .env to match your environment.
+All of the parameters can be overridden on the command-line.
 For example if you're using the EC2 provider you could do

     $ FQDN=server.domain.com AMI=ami-628cbc7f VOLUMESIZE=40 vagrant up

-This would create an instance with differing volume size from a differing AMI image than what is configured in vagrant/.env.
+This would create an instance with a volume size and AMI image that differ from what is configured in ec2/.env.

 You can also maintain several different env files for different purposes and make .env a symbolic link to the desired one.
-You may need to "rm -rf vagrant/.vagrant" after switching environments, though.
+You may need to "rm -rf ec2/.vagrant" after switching environments, though.

 # EC2 notes